lmarena/arena-hard-auto/README.md

 ## Community Contribution

 Feel free to submit a PR or open up an issue!

+If you want to add your model to the leaderboard, please email me the following:
+1. An OpenAI compatible endpoint to your model.
+2. An OpenAI API key for me to inference judgment.

+Sorry for the inconvience!
+Since Arena-Hard-Auto is open data, we want to avoid people cheating on our leaderboard.
+If we find anything suspicious, we reserve the right to not add your model to our leaderboard.

 ## Citation
 The code in this repository is developed from the papers below.
 Please cite it if you find the repository helpful.